-In the space below, please select one of the two options indicating if you would like to respond to this questionnaire as an Anonymous Contributor or as a Publicly Acknowledged Contributor.
-In both cases, your individual answers to the questionnaire will remain strictly confidential.

-[] PUBLICLY ACKNOWLEDGED Contributor:

-I would like to be Publicly Acknowledged as a contributor.
-I understand that my name, organizational affiliation, and country will be listed in the QRQ Contributing Experts section of the Rule of Law Index 2019-2019 report, and on the WJP's website, exactly as it is written below:

-Name: Firm, Company, or organization:
+THEO T CONTRIDUTION wo options indicating if you would like to respond to this as a Publicly Acknowledged Contributor.
+In both cases, your a strictly confidential. as a contributor.
+I understand that my name, organizational QRQ Contributing Experts section of the Rule of Law Index Name: Firm, Company, or organization: ANONYMOUS Contributor (please select yes or no) I would like to remain an Anonymous cont : [] YES [] NO ributor.
+WJP will not reveal my name, organizational ation in the Rule of Law Index 2020 report or any associated

-[] ANONYMOUS Contributor:

-I would like to remain an Anonymous contributor.
-WJP will not reveal my name, organizational affiliation, or any other identifiable information in the Rule of Law Index report or any associated materials.